The Football Association: Overseas Territories

 The British overseas territory of Gibraltar's Gibraltar Football Association was affiliated to the FA from 1911 until it opted to become a fully recognised member of UEFA, a feat achieved after a 14-year legal battle.
 Joseph Nunez, the Gibraltar FA President claimed they were "unilaterally thrown out" of the FA following an intervention from Geoff Thompson.

 On the other hand, the Hong Kong Football Association (HKFA), established in 1914, is one of the oldest football associations in Asia.
-They joined the FIFA in 1954, and were also one of twelve founding members of the Asian Football Confederation (AFC).
+They joined FIFA in 1954, and were also one of twelve founding members of the Asian Football Confederation (AFC).
 HK played an important role in the early development of Asian football and hosted the first Asian Cup competition in 1956.
 The dependent territory was relinquished by the UK in 1997 and handed over to the People's Republic of China.

-Some of the other British overseas territories have local football associations or leagues (including the Anguilla Football Association, the Ascension Island Football League, the Bermuda Football Association, the British Virgin Islands Football Association, the Cayman Islands Football Association, the Falkland Islands Football League, the Montserrat Football Association, the Turks and Caicos Islands Football Association), but these are not considered subsidiary to the Football Association.
+Some of the other British overseas territories have local football associations or leagues (including the Anguilla Football Association, the Ascension Island Football League, the Bermuda Football Association, the British Virgin Islands Football Association, the Cayman Islands Football Association, the Falkland Islands Football League, the Montserrat Football Association, the Turks and Caicos Islands Football Association) and saint Helena, but these are not considered subsidiary to the Football Association.

 Although the British overseas territories are too small to support professional teams, they have produced players such as Clyde Best who have gone on to play professionally in the Football Association, and referees such as Carlyle Crockwell, who have refereed FIFA matches.